 Car loan ‘pre-qualification’ and ‘pre-approval’ both sound like pretty much the same thing, but they’re slightly different.
 It’s important to understand how these concepts differ, especially as they pertain to your chances of getting a car loan approval.

 A car loan pre-qualification means the lender has conducted a basic review of your finances and creditworthiness to determine if you’re likely to qualify for a car loan.
-Based on the information you provide, the lender will offer you an estimate on the loan amount and interest rate you may be eligible for.
+Based on the information you provide, the lender will offer you an estimate of the loan amount and interest rate you may be eligible for.
+You can use a pre-qualification calculator online to get an estimate of what you may be able to qualify for.

 How To Get Pre-Approved For An Auto Loan